 One of the most common uses of linearity is in regression analysis.
 Regression analysis is about finding a mathematical model that best fits a set of data points.
 When there's a linear relationship between variables, we can use a technique called linear regression to find the best-fitting line.

-If we assume that there’s a straight-up relationship between the variables, but there isn’t, we might not get accurate results.
-We might end up with a model that doesn’t describe the behaviour of the variables we’re interested in, or we might make predictions that are way off.
+If we assume that there's a linear relationship between the variables, but there isn't, we might not get accurate results.
+We might end up with a model that doesn't describe the behavior of the variables we're interested in, or we might make predictions that are significantly off.

-For example, let’s say we’re trying to figure out how temperature affects the growth of plants.
-We assume that there’s a straight-up relationship between temperature and growth, so we use linear regression to make predictions.
-But if the relationship between temperature and growth isn’t straight-up (maybe there’s a sweet spot where growth is highest, but it’s not a straight line), then our linear regression model might not be accurate.
-We might make predictions that don’t reflect what would happen in the real world.
+For example, suppose we're investigating how temperature affects plant growth.
+We assume that there's a linear relationship between temperature and growth, so we use linear regression to make predictions.
+But if the relationship between temperature and growth is nonlinear (perhaps there's an optimal temperature where growth is highest, forming a curved relationship), then our linear regression model might not be accurate.
+We might make predictions that don't reflect real-world outcomes.

-That’s why it’s important to test for linearity before we start doing linear regression.
-We need to make sure that the relationship between the variables is linear before we assume that it is.
-If there isn’t a straight-up relationship, we might need to transform the data or use a different model to capture the behavior of the variables accurately.
+That's why it's important to test for linearity before conducting linear regression.
+We need to verify that the relationship between the variables is linear before we assume that it is.
+If there isn't a linear relationship, we might need to transform the data or use a different model to capture the behavior of the variables accurately.

 By testing for linearity in regression, we can be confident that our linear regression results accurately reflect the relationship between the variables we're interested in.